catalyst-cloud/catalystcloud-docs/source/compute-service/stop-instance.rst

   The **only** state where an instance will not be incurring compute charges is when it has been ``SHELVED``.

-* ``Shelve`` will prompt the operating system to shutdown gracefully, power off the virtual machine, preserve the disk and deallocate the compute resources (CPU and RAM) from our compute nodes. **Instances in this state are not charged for, as their compute aspect is not operational**.
+* ``Shelve`` will prompt the operating system to shut down gracefully, power off the virtual machine, preserve the disk and deallocate the compute resources (CPU and RAM) from our compute nodes. **Instances in this state are not charged for, as their compute aspect is not operational**.
 We only charge for the disks (for example: root disk or additional volumes connected to it), as we still need to retain the data while the instance is powered off.
 When re-started it may be allocated to a different compute node.

-* ``Shut off`` will prompt the operating system to shutdown gracefully, power off the virtual machine, but preserve the compute resources (CPU and RAM) allocated on a compute node.
+* ``Shut off`` will prompt the operating system to shut down gracefully, power off the virtual machine, but preserve the compute resources (CPU and RAM) allocated on a compute node.
 Instances in this state are still charged as if they were running.
 When re-started it will continue to be hosted on the same